Singular Port-Hamiltonian Systems Beyond Passivity: Numerical Examples

 \section{Numerical Examples}

 In this section, we illustrate some results using simulations.
-We use the approximation~\eqref{eq:sys_lin}, since the exact model~\eqref{eq:sys_nom} is hard to simulate due to the singularity on~$\mathcal{S}$.
+We use the regularized system~\eqref{eq:sys_lin}, since~\eqref{eq:SpH} is hard to simulate directly due to the infinite singularity on~$\mathcal{S}$.

-\begin{example}[Frequeny Tracking with Static Passive Load] We simulate a case closely resembling the scenario in Section~\ref{sec:stab_interconnect}.
-We choose
+\begin{example}[Frequeny Tracking with Static Passive Load] Consider a case closely resembling the scenario in Section~\ref{sec:stab_interconnect} in two dimensions with $x=(x_1,x_2)$.
+Choose

-and $M=3$.
-Since $\bar B$ is not invertible, we cannot apply Proposition~\ref {prop:impact_time} directly.
-We simulate the system under two different interconnection conditions~\eqref{eq:static_load}: $K=1$ and $K=5$.
-The phase portraits are shown in Fig.~\ref{fig:phase_portrait_static} and the corresponding time-domain trajectories~$x_1(t)$, $t\geq 0$, in~Fig.~\ref{fig:time_domain_static}.
-The simulations show that we get finite-time convergence to the desired frequency and amplitude ($\mathcal{S}=\{x\,:\, x^\top x=1\}$) under both interconnections, and different initial states.
-Some transient chatter around~$\mathcal{S}$ can be observed, since the numerical solver does not hit the surface exactly.
+and saturation~$M=3$.
+Since $\bar B$ is not invertible and due to saturation, Proposition~\ref {prop:impact_time} cannot be applied directly.
+We simulate the system under two different (linear) interconnection conditions~\eqref{eq:static_load}: $K=1$ and $K=5$.
+The phase portraits are shown in Fig.~\ref{fig:phase_portrait_static} and the corresponding first-element trajectories~$x_1(t)$, $t\geq 0$, in~Fig.~\ref{fig:time_domain_static}.
+The simulations show finite-time convergence to the desired frequency and amplitude ($\mathcal{S}=\{x\,:\, x^\top x=1\}$) under both interconnections and different initial states.
+Some transient chatter around~$\mathcal{S}$ can be observed, since the numerical solver does not hit the surface~$\mathcal{S}$ perfectly.

 \end{example}